Teen Sexting Laws and Penalties

 Speak to an Attorney

 Any charges that stem from teen sexting can result in some very serious consequences for the teen, the people who shared photos with the teen, and the teen's parents or guardians.
-If you've been questioned by the police or charged with a sexting crime, you need to speak to an experienced local criminal defense lawyer immediately.
-Sexting can involve different criminal charges, and because these charges can differ so significantly between states, only a local attorney can provide you with legal advice about your case.
+If you've been questioned by the police or charged with a sexting crime, you need to speak to an experienced criminal defense lawyer immediately.
+Ask for a public defender if you can't afford a private attorney.
+Teens in juvenile court have a right to a lawyer just like adults.

 Get Professional Help